 APIs are not all equal, however.
 Developers can work with an assortment of API types, protocols and architectures that suit the unique needs of different applications and businesses.

 Four types of web APIs

 APIs are broadly accepted and used in web applications.
-There are four principal types of API commonly used in web-based applications: public, partner, private and composite.
+There are four different types of APIs commonly used in web services: public, partner, private and composite.
 In this context, the API "type" indicates the intended scope of use.

 Public APIs typically involve moderate authentication and authorization.
-An enterprise also may seek to monetize the API by imposing a per-call cost to utilize the public API.
+An enterprise also might seek to monetize the API by imposing a per-call cost to utilize the public API.

 Partner APIs.
 A partner API, only available to specifically selected and authorized outside developers or API consumers, is a means to facilitate business-to-business activities.
 For example, if a business wants to selectively share its customer data with outside CRM firms, a partner API can connect the internal customer data system with those external parties -- no other API use is permitted.

 Partners have clear rights and licenses to access such APIs.
 For this reason, partner APIs generally incorporate stronger authentication, authorization and security mechanisms.
 Enterprises also typically do not monetize such APIs directly; partners are paid for their services rather than through API use.

 Internal APIs.
 An internal or private API is intended only for use within the enterprise to connect systems and data within the business.
 For example, an internal API might connect an organization's payroll and HR systems.